SummaryRead the full fact sheet

 Milk and other dairy products contain a sugar or carbohydrate called lactose.
 Normally, the body breaks down lactose into its simpler components with the help of the enzyme lactase.
 Most mammals stop producing lactase when they are weaned.
 Most people of Western European descent, however, continue to produce it throughout life.

 It is rare for Caucasians to develop lactose intolerance.
-However, a form of lactose intolerance that develops after about five years of age is quite common among people from Asia, Africa, the Middle East and some Mediterranean countries, as well as among Aboriginal Australians.
+However, a form of lactose intolerance that develops after about five years of age is quite common (and normal) among people from Asia, Africa, the Middle East and some Mediterranean countries, as well as among Aboriginal Australians.
 Up to five per cent of Caucasians and up to 75 per cent of non-Caucasians living in Australia are lactose intolerant.

 Babies of all populations can tolerate lactose.
 Many Australian babies are unnecessarily weaned because their irritability is wrongly assumed to be lactose intolerance.
-In reality, the severe form of this condition – known as primary lactose intolerance (where the infant does not produce lactase from birth) – is rare.
+In reality, the severe form of this condition – known as primary or congenital lactose intolerance (where the infant does not produce lactase from birth) – is very rare.

 Symptoms of lactose intolerance